antvis/G6/packages/site/docs/apis/layout/FruchtermanLayoutOptions.en.md

 **Default**: `{ type: 'grid' }`

-**Required**: false

-**Description**: The initial layout for the force-directed layout.
+The initial layout for the force-directed layout.
 It will execute the layout specified by `presetLayout` first and then perform the force-directed calculation.
 Since the result of the force-directed layout depends heavily on the initial positions of the nodes, configuring `presetLayout` can provide a good initialization for the force-directed layout, allowing the force-directed algorithm to converge faster and produce better results.
 By default, the initialization of the force-directed layout is the result of the grid layout.

 ## center